emmajanedrews/base-template/_posts/2018-02-01-breaking-down-the-numbers-from-the-2017-market.md

 * Condo apartment sales prices soared by 14.4%.
 * The average motion of all property types was +0.7% year over year.

-**Comparing the Toronto area to the New York region at 7:53 in the video, the two areas largely mimicked each other as the year progressed.** For Toronto, the higher average sales price should come as no surprise, but the sharp drop we saw in August was almost a parity between the two regions.
+**Comparing Toronto to York Region at 7:53 in the video, the two areas largely mimicked each other as the year progressed.** For Toronto, the higher average sales price should come as no surprise, but the sharp drop we saw in August was almost a parity between the two regions.
 The Toronto prices jumped back up in September before declining through to the end of the year.

 **I think that we’ll be seeing much more of the same in 2018.** There won’t be as many crazy spikes, and I think there will be a fair bit of inventory across the board, creating some opportunity for buyers, depending on the style of home they’re seeking.
 In particular, it will be a great time for condo owners to sell.

-Toronto is largely insulated to the downswing we’ve seen in some of the outlying regions like the York region.
+Toronto is largely insulated to the downswing we’ve seen in some of the outlying regions like the York Region.

 So what do all these statistics mean to you?
 That depends largely on your specific situation. **If you’re trying to sell or buy or you want to see what the numbers look like for your specific area, I’d be happy to walk you though it for you.** I can show you the numbers, give you an evaluation of your home based on the stats and the current market, and I'd be happy to walk you through the process.
 You’re encouraged to send this to your friends and family as well.
 Feel free to give me a call!